Hello dancers! Here is a schedule for classes starting January 9th. Some important changes are as follows:

 A quick reminder that Bachata begins April 14th!
 Dorian and Erin will be teaching all those hot delicious dips that you have been wanting to learn.

 And finally, Seven Ten Salsa continues its monthly streak on Wednesday, April 13th, with more fresh Salsa, Bachata, and Cha Cha Cha.
+We'll be turning up the heat with a playlist that is vetted by the instructors before you get to dance to it.

 leave your email and get our latest post! coming soon: more on lessons for the next quarter, more reviews of salsa places in Chicago, a new series on tips and advice in social dancing, pics and videos of our performing groups and much more!